MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/security.md

 Securing operating systems requires keeping virtual machines and container images up-to-date with the latest patches and running antimalware software.
 These practices protect AI infrastructure from vulnerabilities, malware, and other security threats.
 They help maintain a secure and reliable environment for AI operations.

-- *Patch VM guests.* Regularly apply patches to virtual machines and container images.
+- *Patch virtual machine guests.* Regularly apply patches to virtual machines and container images.
 Consider enabling [automatic guest patching](/azure/virtual-machines/automatic-vm-guest-patching) for your virtual machines and scale sets.

 - *Use antimalware.* Use [Microsoft Antimalware for Azure](/azure/security/fundamentals/antimalware) on your virtual machines to protect them from malicious files, adware, and other threats.